 25. For he must reign until He puts all his enemies under his feet.

 26. The last enemy to be destroyed is death.

 27. For “He has subdued all things under his feet.”
 But when it says, “all things are subdued”, it is obvious that He who subdued all things under him is an exception.

-28. And when all things are subdued under him, then shall the Son himself submit to Him who subdued all things under him, that God might be all things to all people.
+28. And when all things are subdued under him, then will the Son himself submit to Him who subdued all things under him, that God might be all things to all people.

 ¶29.
 Otherwise, what shall they do who are baptized for the dead?
 If the dead are not at all raised, then why are they baptized for the dead?